 The state of Florida allows for the carrying of a concealed weapon, however, individuals wishing to do so must have a special permit.
 Under Florida Statutes section 790.06, in order to obtain this permit, an individual must be over 21 years of age, be able to demonstrate competency with a gun, show a desire to use the firearm for lawful self-defense, and be eligible to own and possess a gun.
-These elements can be best described by a Broward County gun lawyer.
+These elements can be best described by a Broward County weapons charge attorney.

 Even with the concealed carry permit, Floridians are not allowed to carry a concealed weapon in airport terminals, courtrooms, bars, schools, or colleges.

 If an individual violates Broward County’s concealed carry laws, they could face third-degree felony charges for a first offense, and even more serious penalties if they have past offenses or a criminal background.

 If you have been charged with illegally possessing a firearm, carrying a concealed weapon without a permit, or any other gun-related crime, contact a dedicated gun attorney in Broward County right away to get the legal assistance you deserve.